FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 zroot 28.5G 3.58G 24.9G ONLINE

 Bastille is a jail automation framework.
-One package, one config file, and you’re creating VNET jails with ZFS-backed storage.
+The setup is short and it gets you to VNET jails with ZFS-backed storage quickly.

 Setup